chaomander2018/chaomander2018/about.md

 ---

 - Master Of Data Science at University of British Columbia
-- Bachelor of Commer at University of Victoria
+- Bachelor of Commerce at University of Victoria
-- Cross functional between Digital Marketing and Data Science
+- Cross-functional between Digital Marketing and Data Science

 ### More about me